 Dictatorship vs Monarchy

 Between dictatorship and monarchy, there exist some differences though they both have some resemblances too.
 If you live in a democratic country (it is the most widely practiced form of governance), chances are that you might feel suffocated in a dictatorship or a monarchy.
-The rights of citizens are curtailed in both monarchy and dictatorship but if you are wondering about the features of a monarchy and a dictatorship, take a look around the world at countries practicing either of these two forms of governance and you will have some idea of what others (democracies) think about them.
+The rights of citizens are curtailed in both monarchy and dictatorship.
+However, if you are wondering about the features of a monarchy and a dictatorship, take a look around the world at countries practicing either of these two forms of governance and you will have some idea of what others, especially, democracies think about them.
 This article will take a closer look at these two and highlight their differences.

 Constitutional monarchy is one where there are powers demarcated for the monarch in the constitution of the country.
 Sweden is one country where the King has powers as per the provisions of the constitution.
-It is absolute monarchy where the royal family has supreme powers and it can indulge in law making.
+In absolute monarchy, the royal family has supreme powers, and it can indulge in law making.
 There is no voice of the people and monarchy can implement laws as per its whims.
 Most of the monarchies left today are Constitutional monarchies.

-• Limited monarchy and constitutional monarchy are more lenient than absolute monarchy where the royal family has supreme powers and the word of the monarch are considered to be laws of the land
+• Limited monarchy and constitutional monarchy are more lenient than absolute monarchy where the royal family has supreme powers, and the word of the monarch is considered to be laws of the land.

-• In dictatorship, the dictator takes any title that he deems fit for himself whereas in monarchy the title is that of a king, emperor, queen etc
+• In dictatorship, the dictator takes any title that he deems fit for himself whereas, in a monarchy, the title is that of a king, emperor, queen, etc.